storyprotocol/documentation/docs/Story Network (L1)/more/oracle/redstone.md

 title: Redstone
 excerpt: >-
   Redstone is a decentralized oracle network designed to deliver customizable data feeds for smart contracts and DeFi protocols.
-Redstone uses a unique off-chain data delivery model where data is signed and bundled off-chain, then submitted on-chain only when needed.
+It uses a unique off-chain data delivery model where data is signed and bundled off-chain, then submitted on-chain only when needed.
 Redstone supports a wide range of assets, including cryptocurrencies, commodities, and custom data feeds.
 deprecated: false
 hidden: false
 metadata: